DHCSSza/escalator-sadilar/content/post/2021/07/2021-07-16-community-roundup/index.md

 The [Digital Humanities Association of Southern Africa](https://digitalhumanities.org.za/) (DHASA) is organising its third conference with the theme __“Digitally Human, Artificially Intelligent”__.
 The field of Digital Humanities is currently still rather underdeveloped in Southern Africa.
 Hence, this conference has several aims including:
 - providing an opportunity for researchers (specifically from Southern Africa) from the broad field of DH to  showcase their research;
-- facilitating information sharing and network building to boost collaboration; and
+- facilitating information sharing and network building to boost collaboration; and,
 - offering various affiliated workshops and tutorials where researchers can learn about novel technologies and tools.

 __Important dates__